BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft: Dataset Generation

 \section{Dataset Generation}

-The data generation process for this work follows the same process as BlendedNet~\cite{blendednet} with some changes made to reduce the number of non-physical geometries generated as well as improvements to the simulation workflow.
+The data generation process for this work follows the same process as BlendedNet~\cite{blendednet} with some changes to parameter bounds as well as improvements to the simulation workflow.
 A blended wing body (BWB) model was parameterically varied to create a set of geometries which are used to create volume meshes for computational fluid dynamics (CFD).
 The CFD simulations yield integrated force coefficients (1D data) as well as the distribution of pressure and skin friction coefficients across the surface of the aircraft (2D) data.
 Future work may also include the 3D flow fields, but these are excluded here to balance dataset size and ease of use/distribution.